Kodava language

-The Kodava (/kfa/, natively: Koḍava takkï, /kfa/, meaning 'speech of Kodavas', Angloid name: Codava, Coorgi) is a Dravidian language spoken in Kodagu district (Coorg) in Southern Karnataka, India.
+Kodava (/kfa/, natively: Koḍava takkï, /kfa/, meaning 'speech of Kodavas', Anglicised name: Codava, Coorgi) is a Dravidian language spoken in Kodagu district (Coorg) in Southern Karnataka, India.

 It is an endangered language.
-The term Kodava has two related usages.
-Firstly, it is the name of the Kodava language and culture followed by a number of communities from Kodagu.
-Secondly, within the Kodava-speaking communities and region (Kodagu), it is a demonym for the dominant Kodava people.
-Hence, the Kodava language is not only the primary language of the Kodavas but also of many other castes and tribes in Kodagu.
 The language has two dialects: Mendele (spoken in Northern and Central Kodagu, i.e. outside Kodagu's Kiggat naadu) and Kiggat (spoken in Kiggat naadu, in Southern Kodagu).

 Historically, it has been associated to Old Canarese or Hale Kannada However, it has been re-analysed as a language by early 20th century academics.
-Now it is considered as an intermediate language between Kannada, Malayalam, Tamil, and Tulu in comparative linguistics.
+Now it is known to be more closely related to Malayalam, Tamil, and Tulu in comparative linguistics.

 It is traditionally written using the thirke script which is an abugida.

+Native speakers

+Castes and tribes

+Previously, Kodava language was spoken as native language (L1) by 21 "castes and tribes", including the Kodagu Heggades, the Kudiyas, the Kembattis, the Airis, the Ammas, the Medas, the Gollas, the Koyuvas, and the Boonepxattas.
+However, in modern times, the number of communities was reduced to 17, as some of them had language shift to Malayalam and Kannada.

+Population

 The 2011 Census of India reports 96,918 persons who returned Kodava as their mother tongue and 16,939 who returned Coorgi/Kodagu, for a total of 113,857 persons coming under the parent group which is again identified as Coorgi/Kodagu (another name for Kodava) as the mother tongue.

+Different names

+Native to Kodagu (Coorg), the Kodava language is also known as Kodagu, Coorg, Coorgi, Kodaga, and Kodava thakk (literally meaning, a speech of the Kodavas).

+Etymology

+Derived from koḍa "west", -(v/g)a "person".